anibali/dlds/README.md

 # Deep learning datasets (DLDS)

-The purpose of DLDS is to make fetching and preprocessing datasets an automatic and painless process.
+The purpose of DLDS is to make fetching and preparing datasets an automatic and painless process.

 * Necessary resources are automatically downloaded and checked for integrity.
 * Datasets are processed into HDF5 files, which can be read using a variety of